Aussie Bombshell Tarsha Whitmore Lies On Her Stomach In Sizzling New Swimsuit Snap

 Her social media fame has also helped her earn numerous modeling contracts with brands such as Oh Polly Swimwear and Lounge Underwear.

 Her latest Instagram post shows one more victory as it tagged a new company called Gooseberry, a self described “chic” lingerie and swimwear company.
-The swimsuit that she poses in appears to be the “So Chic” one piece in shade blue lagoon.
+The swimsuit that she poses in appears to be the “So Chic” one piece in the shade of blue lagoon.
 It retails for $99.

 Tarsha is certainly a great model for the swimsuit, as she absolutely sizzles while wearing the ensemble.
-In the picture, she is lying down stomach down on large lounge seating.
+In the picture, she is lying down on her stomach on large lounge seating.
 In addition to a number of plush grey pillows, there are also a number of green plants, as well as some balconies, behind her.

 The swimsuit features a low back so that most of Tarsha’s tanned torso is on display.
 However, most attention is commanded by her pert posterior, which is showcased thanks to the thong-cut of the swimsuit.